nleaf/nleaf.github.io/disaster-recovery.md

 title: Disaster Recovery as a Service
 hide_body: true
 permalink: "/services/disaster-recovery"
-tags: [Disaster Recovery, VMware, DRAAS, Cloud Computing]
+tags:
+- Disaster Recovery
+- VMware
+- DRAAS
+- Cloud Computing
 page_sections:
 - template: page-hero
   block: page-hero
   banner_image: "/uploads/bg_servies.jpg"
-  subheadline: Expedient’s Disaster Recovery as a Service solutions have been recognized
+  subheadline: A comprehensive suite of Disaster Recovery solutions for both virtual
-    in  the Gartner Magic Quadrant for DRaaS and offer fast, total network failover  without IP and DNS changes.
+    and physical environments, with RPOs and RTOs that ensure your critical applications are protected and available when you need them.
 - template: subscribe-bar
   block: subbar
   headline: Subscribe to receive the latest articles related to DRaaS